johbar/text-extraction-service/README.md

 If there is no text found on a PDF page and Tesseract is available TES will look for images on that page.
 It will then extract these images in-memory and pipe them to the Tesseract CLI.
 The output is then streamed back to TES or rather the client (after dehyphenation and compaction).
-This means: If there a mixture of text and image, no OCR is performed.
+This means: If there is a mixture of text and images on a page, no OCR at all is being performed.

 NOTE: OCR is an expensive process and can take a lot of time and resources.
 It is not fully accurate.